rhysbw/DataProcessing/README.md

 ![image](https://github.com/rhysbw/DataProcessing/assets/93877064/87a565aa-5dae-462a-a81e-c36285216ee8)

 5. Open CMD/Terminal and Navigate to the New Folder you created in step 1
-    a) type `cd `
+    1.  type `cd `
-    b) drag and drop the New Folder you created in step 1 into the CMD window
+    2.  drag and drop the New Folder you created in step 1 into the CMD window
-    c) hit enter
+    3.  hit enter
 6. Run the script by executing the following command in your terminal:
 `python behavior_data_processing.py`
 7. The script will process the data and save the output to new Excel files in a directory named OutputSheets.